wso2/docs-devant/en/docs/devant-concepts/organization.md

 ﻿# Organization

 An organization in Devant is a logical grouping of users and user resources.
 A first-time user must create an organization and be a member of it when signing in to Devant.
-Users and resources in an organization cannot access resources in another organization unless an admin of the other organization invites them and adds them as a member of that organization.
+Users and resources in an organization cannot access resources in another organization unless an admin of the other organization invites them and adds them as member of that organization.
 A user cannot create more than one organization.

 ## Switch organizations